gsong/my-first-blog/README.md

 Installation][installation], follow these setup instructions instead.

 1. [Install Docker][docker platforms]—follow the instructions for your specific
     operating system.
-If installing on Ubuntu, see "Additional notes for Ubuntu" section below.
+If installing on Ubuntu, use you can use the install-docker-ubuntu.sh script included in this repository, or see "Additional notes for Ubuntu" section below.
 1. Sign up for a free [GitHub][] account, if you don't have one already.
 If you do have an account, make sure you can login with your username and password.
 1. Make a copy of this repo into your own account by [forking this repo][fork].